Release process checklist

 • ☐ Copy version number to doc/librsvg.toml.

-• ☐ Compute and write version number to rsvg/Cargo.toml, see crate version below.
+• ☐ Compute crate version number and write it to rsvg/Cargo.toml, see crate version below.

 • ☐ Copy the crate version number to the example in rsvg/src/lib.rs.

-• cargo update - needed because you tweaked Cargo.toml, and also to get new dependencies.
+• cargo update -p librsvg - needed because you tweaked Cargo.toml, and also to get new dependencies.

 • ☐ Tweak the library version number in meson.build if the API changed; follow the steps there.